Super Hexagon

-Super Hexagon is an indie rhythm video game developed by Terry Cavanagh, with music composed by Chipzel.
-Originally released for iOS in September 2012, versions for Windows and macOS were released three months later, and Android, BlackBerry and Linux versions followed in early 2013.
+Super Hexagon is an action video game created by independent developer Terry Cavanagh with music composed by Chipzel.
+Originally released for iOS in September 2012, versions for Windows and macOS were released three months later Android, BlackBerry and Linux versions followed in early 2013.

 The game is based on an earlier prototype by Cavanagh, simply titled Hexagon, which was created for a twelve-hour game jam in early 2012.

 Gameplay

-Super Hexagon is a fast-paced twitch game in which the player controls a triangle on a hexagonal grid in the center while walls come from the edges of the screen.
-The controls are simple: the player must pivot the triangle to the opening in order to survive.
-The pace of the game progressively gets more difficult the longer the player has survived and to distract players, the game features a chiptune soundtrack, a background that regularly changes color, and walls that occasionally change direction.
-The game contains six different difficulty levels, beginning at hard (Hexagon), harder (Hexagoner), and hardest (Hexagonest).
-Additional, "Hyper" difficulty stages can be unlocked by surviving for over sixty seconds on a level.
+Super Hexagon is a game in which the player controls a triangle on a hexagonal grid in the center while walls come from the edges of the screen.
+The player must pivot their triangle left or right into an opening in order to survive.
+The ultimate goal of the game is to survive as long as possible, beating the player's previous record, and the entire level must be restarted if the player makes a mistake.
+The pace of the game progressively gets more difficult the longer the player has survived and to distract players, the game features a chiptune soundtrack, walls that occasionally change direction, and the playfield will constantly spin in different directions and may also occasionally change color.
+The game contains six different difficulty levels, beginning at hard, harder, and hardest.
+Additional, "Hyper" versions of the previous stages can be unlocked by surviving for over sixty seconds on a level, with their difficulties increasing to "hardester", "hardestest", and "hardestestest" in that order.

 Development

-Super Hexagon started off as a smaller game prototype titled Hexagon, made and released in one day for the late February 2012 game jam Pirate Kart V. As the game's designer Terry Cavanagh saw potential in the project, he decided to increase the game's difficulty and expand upon its concept.
+Super Hexagon started off as a prototype titled Hexagon, made and released in one day for the late February 2012 game jam Pirate Kart V. Designer Terry Cavanagh saw potential in the project and decided to increase the game's difficulty and expand upon its concept.
 Cavanagh has stated that he is "not much of a visual artist," thus settling on a minimal look quickly.
 The visuals of Super Hexagon are barely different from its original Hexagon iteration.

-Over the course of developing Super Hexagon, Cavanagh had played through it a large amount of time, becoming particularly experienced with the mechanics.
-During the development of the game, Cavanagh made various changes based on "what felt good", before starting the beta testing process.
+During development, Cavanagh made various changes based on "what felt good", before starting the beta testing process.
 Cavanagh found that anyone could beat the game once they get better reflexes and a better understanding of the game's mechanics.

 Super Hexagon is voiced by journalist Jenn Frank.
-Cavanagh had intended to use a professional voice actor, but did not like their results and returned to Frank, the voice of Hexagon, to reprise the role.
+Cavanagh intended to use a professional voice actor, but did not like their results and returned to Frank, the voice of Hexagon, to reprise the role.
 Frank stated that, when a game like Super Hexagon is almost entirely created by a single person, it can become a very personal piece of work; "a product of thousands of tiny decisions, and every one is the reflection of the person who made it, what they're like, and what they think about."